 Trump imagines that he can use trade threats against China as “bargaining chips” to secure its help in dealing with North Korea.
 If so, he is on the wrong track.
 The U.S. and South Korea should be prepared to pause the deployment of THAAD (the Terminal High Altitude Area Defense system) as a short-term gesture in return for China enacting and enforcing full sanctions.

 Zhang Tuosheng Director of China Foundation for International Strategic Studies, Senior Adviser at Pangoal Institution

 Jul 05 , 2017

 Achieving denuclearization and peace on the Korean Peninsula should be the priority.
 The major concerns of all parties regarding national security should be understood, and an equilibrium point should be sought regarding security.
 Effectively managing concerns regarding THAAD is necessary to solve this difficult problem.

-Kent Harrington a former senior CIA analyst, served as National Intelligence Officer for East Asia
+Kent Harrington Former senior CIA analyst, National Intelligence Officer for East Asia

 Jun 23 , 2017

 US President Donald Trump’s signature Asia policy – his pledge to stop North Korea’s development of nuclear weapons – should be a clear-cut example of American military resolve.
 Unfortunately for the region, it has proved to be anything but that.